-Kayuna Fukushima specializes in antitrust analysis involving competition, market definition, and market power in healthcare, e-commerce platform economy, energy, media, and other industries.
-She has significant experience in performing a broad range of data-intensive econometric and statistical analyses in support of expert economic testimony, including estimating the impact of mergers (horizontal and vertical) and examining the effects of firm conduct, using difference-in-difference estimation, structural demand estimation, damage estimation, and other economic/statistical techniques.
+Kayuna Fukushima is a Manager in Bates White’s Antitrust and Competition Practice.
+She has significant experience assessing competition, market definition, and market power in a wide range of industries, including technology, online retail, digital platform, energy, oil and gas, media, and healthcare.
+Dr. Fukushima has performed a broad range of data-intensive econometric and statistical analyses in support of expert economic testimony, including estimating the impact of mergers (horizontal and vertical) and examining the effects of firm anticompetitive conduct, using difference-in-difference estimation, structural demand estimation, damage estimation, and other economic/statistical techniques.

 PhD, Economics, University of Wisconsin-Madison